rjutha/MCU-Movie-Project/readme.txt

 README
 Rahim Jutha / rjutha@sfu.ca
-MCU Movies Analysis - Personal Project
+MCU Movies Data Exploration - Personal Project

 Please use the html file in this directory to view the project